-We are pleased to present our updated Health and Safety at Work Act toolkit compiled to assist organisations keep workers and others safe.
+We are pleased to present our updated Health and Safety Toolkit, compiled to assist organisations in keeping workers and others safe.

 The Health and Safety at Work Act’s focus on requiring organisations to take reasonably practicable steps to ensure the health and safety of workers and others is sufficiently flexible to address all manner of risks in a workplace.

 Health and safety in New Zealand has advanced significantly since we prepared our original toolkit in 2016.

 However, the level of harm in New Zealand workplaces remains unacceptably high: per the Worksafe data centre,

 injuries resulting in more than a week away from work in 2022 were 30,624 (down from 35,046 last in 2021).

 Fatalities were 60 in 2022, down from 64 in 2021.

 Ensuring healthy and safe workplaces requires more than simply understanding the law.
 At all levels of an